-Once a risk exposure has been identified and evaluated, a systematic and practical risk management decision-making process should be utilized to determine acceptability.
-There are four steps in the risk management decision making process, represented graphically in Figure 1 below, which enable organizations to determine which risks are acceptable or as low as reasonably practical (ALARP).
-These four steps are listed in decreasing order of effectiveness in reducing and mitigating risk exposures and include:
+Once a risk exposure has been identified and evaluated, a systematic and practical risk management decision making process should be utilized to determine acceptability.
+There are four steps in the risk management decision making process which enable organizations to determine which risks are acceptable or as low as reasonably practical (ALARP).
+The risk management process steps are represented graphically in Exhibit 1 below.
+The risk management process steps are listed in decreasing order of effectiveness to reduce and mitigate risks to levels as low as reasonably practical.
+The four steps of the risk management process are defined as follows:

-- Terminate the risk.
-Seek to eliminate the risk exposure whenever possible.
-This is not always easy to do, and in many cases cannot be accomplished due to technology constraints, cost constraints or inherent risk in the work system. - Treat the risk.
-Evaluate whether all reasonable and cost-effective measures have been implemented to prevent a loss from occurring.
-Take action to implement additional controls if all reasonable and cost-effective controls have not been put into practice. - Transfer the risk.
-This is done by contractually transferring the work process or activity to an expert, or by transferring the financial impact of a loss through the purchase of an insurance policy. - Tolerate the risk.
-The risk has been determined to be acceptable, as the probability of a hazard-related incident occurring and the severity of harm or damage that may result are as low as reasonably practical (ALARP).
-In the situation under consideration, the cost involved to reduce the risk further would be significantly disproportionate to the benefit gained.
+- Avoid the risk Seek to eliminate the risk exposure whenever possible.
+This is not always easy to do, and in many cases cannot be accomplished due to technology constraints, cost constraints, or inherent risks in the work system. - Mitigate the risk Evaluate whether all reasonable and cost effective measures have been implemented to prevent a loss from occurring.
+Take action to implement additional controls to reduce the risk if all reasonable and cost effective controls have not been put into practice. - Transfer the risk This is done by contractually transferring the work process or activity to an expert, or by transferring the financial impact of a loss through the purchase of an insurance policy. - Accept the risk The risk has been determined to be acceptable as the probability of a hazard-related incident occurring and the severity of harm or damage that may result are as low as reasonably practical (ALARP).
+In the situation being considered, the cost involved to reduce the risk further would be significantly disproportionate to the benefit gained.

-Figure 1.
-Risk Management Decision Making Process Map
+Exhibit 1.
+Risk Management Decision-Making Process Map

-When utilizing the risk management decision-making process to evaluate risk, and the risk is determined to be unacceptable, actions to mitigate the risk by terminating or treating the risk are required.
+When utilizing the risk management decision-making process to evaluate risk, and the risk is determined to be unacceptable, actions to avoid, mitigate or transfer the risk are required to reduce the risk to an acceptable level.